Can We Talk: a National Miniseries for Mental Health Awareness Month

-Can We Talk is our miniseries for Mental Health Awareness each May.
-The first season broadcast nationally in May 2019.
+Can We Talk is our miniseries for Mental Health Awareness in May.
+The first season broadcast nationally in May 2019 on 221 stations in 32 states and Washington D.C.
+In 2020, due to COVID we waited to launch the series until October.
+Our theme for 2020 and 2021 is “Finding Courage.”
+Stations either broadcast them weekly for a month, or broadcast them separately, when the topic is especially relevant.
 Each episode explores a subject that is difficult to talk about through a combination of storytelling and expert guidance, offering listeners practical tools for navigating challenging conversations.
-This series is distributed in partnership with WBUR Boston.
-The first season of Can We Talk includes four hour-long episodes:
+Each season of the miniseries includes four hour-long episodes:

-In partnership with community organizations, schools, and libraries across the state of Maine, Safe Space Radio is hosting a series of public listening and discussion events featuring issues, stories, and guests from Can We Talk.
+In partnership with community organizations, schools, and libraries, Safe Space Radio hosts public listening and discussion events featuring issues, stories, and guests from Can We Talk.
 Public events afford listeners the opportunity to practice talking about difficult subjects in real time, and to engage with issues raised in the series such as restorative justice, access to healthcare, the opioid epidemic, homelessness, or racial justice—many of which affect the daily lives of Mainers.
 Current partners include Maine Initiatives, Maine Inside Out, Maine Wabanaki REACH, Gay, Lesbian, and Straight Education Alliance (GLSEN), Maine Medical Center, Waynflete School, and others.
 We also offer listening and training events for organizational leadership, such as staff, board members, and constituents of community-based nonprofits who work in each content area.
 This project is made possible with support from the Sam L. Cohen Foundation.

 Safe Space Radio offers ten free online educational webinars for students in medicine, nursing, social work, and psychology.
 We are dedicated to supporting the next generation of mental health clinicians in fostering courage and empathy, facilitating positive provider-patient relationships, and working for positive change in the treatment of mental illness.
 Each webinar addresses a subject that is hard to talk about that affects the health of our patients.
 They each include learning objectives, discussion questions, a quiz for knowledge retention, and a printable certificate of completion.